Copositive criteria for a two-component dark matter model: Dark matter phenomenology

 \section{Dark matter phenomenology}

-In our model, there are two scalar dark matter particles stabilized by $Z_2 \times Z_2'$, which are related to SM particles with Higgs-portal interactions.
+In our model, there are two scalar dark matter particles stabilized by $Z_2 \times Z_2'\times Z_2''$ symmetry, which are related to SM particles with Higgs-portal interactions.
 The current observed dark matter relic density given by the Planck collaboration is $\Omega_{DM}h^2 = 0.1198 \pm 0.0012$ \cite{Belanger:2020gnr}, and we consider dark matter production in our model to be generated with the ``Freeze-out" mechanism.
 Both $S_1$ and $S_2$ will contribute to dark matter relic density and the Boltzmann equations for the number density of $S_1$ and $S_2$ are given as follows:

 where $n_1(n_2)$ is the number density of $S_1(S_2)$, $\bar{n_1}(\bar{n_2})$ is the number density in thermal equilibrium, $H$ is the Hubble expansion rate of the Universe, $X$ denotes SM particles and $\langle \sigma v \rangle$ is the thermally averaged annihilation cross section.
+In Fig.~\ref{feyn}, we show the Feynman diagrams of dark matter annihilation processes related to new particles.
+Note that both $S_1$ and $S_2$ can be dominant in DM relic density due to the exchange symmetry, which depends on the mass heirarchy between $S_1$ and $S_2$, and the lighter one will be dominant since heavy component can annihilate into the lighter component.
 To calculate the DM relic density numerically we use the micrOMGEAs 5.0.6 package \cite{Alguero:2022inz}, in which the model has been implemented through the FeynRules package \cite{Alloul:2013bka}.

 On the other hand, dark matter can scatter off the nuclei with the Higgs-mediated t-channel processes, which should be constrained by direct detection results.
 The effective Lagrangian related to DM-quark elastic scattering can be given by \cite{Basak:2021tnj}: